Jim Carrey: Wrongful death lawsuits

 Carrey's girlfriend Cathriona White married Mark Burton in 2013, in Las Vegas.
-She had been dating Carrey on and off since 2012, and was still married but dating Carrey when she died in 2015.
-On 19 September 2016, Burton filed a wrongful death lawsuit against Carrey, claiming that he had used his "immense wealth and celebrity status" to illegally obtain and distribute prescription drugs involved in White's death.
+She and Carrey had been dating on and off since 2012, and she was still married but dating Carrey when she died in 2015.
+On September 19, 2016, Burton filed a wrongful death lawsuit against Carrey, claiming that he had used his "immense wealth and celebrity status" to illegally obtain and distribute prescription drugs involved in White's death.
 Carrey released a statement the following day:

 In October 2016, White's mother, Brigid Sweetman, also filed a wrongful death lawsuit against Carrey.
-In this suit, Sweetman's attorney states that Carrey underwent a test for sexually transmitted infections, tested positive for hepatitis A, HSV (Herpes) I and II, and chlamydia, and hid the results from White and had unprotected sex with her.
 Sweetman later issued a statement: "These documents show that Jim Carrey has lied to the media, the public and the court.
 Carrey has now been shown for what he is—a dishonest Hollywood celebrity who thinks he can say anything and fool people just because he is famous."
 Both lawsuits were dismissed on January 25, 2018, and attorneys for both sides confirmed there would be no further legal proceedings.